1997–98 Utah Jazz season

-The 1997–98 NBA season was the Jazz's 24th season in the National Basketball Association, and 19th season in Salt Lake City, Utah.
-The Jazz entered the season as runner-ups in the 1997 NBA Finals, where they lost to the Chicago Bulls in six games.
-During the off-season, All-Star guard John Stockton sustained a knee injury and missed the first 18 games of the season, as the Jazz slowly got off to an 11–7 start after losing three of their first four games.
+The 1997–98 Utah Jazz season was the 24th season for the Utah Jazz in the National Basketball Association, and their 19th season in Salt Lake City, Utah.
+The Jazz had been runner-ups in the 1997 NBA Finals, where they lost to the Chicago Bulls in six games.
+In the 1997–98 season, the Jazz again reached the Finals, and were again defeated by the Bulls in six games.

+During the off-season, All-Star point guard John Stockton sustained a knee injury that caused him to miss the first 18 games of the regular season, as the Jazz got off to an 11–7 start after losing three of their first four games.
 The team also changed their starting lineup, replacing Bryon Russell at small forward with Adam Keefe, and replacing Greg Ostertag at center with Greg Foster.
 However, Stockton would eventually return as the Jazz held a 31–15 record at the All-Star break.

-At midseason, the team traded Foster and Chris Morris to the Orlando Magic in exchange for Rony Seikaly in an effort to bolster the team's depth.
-However, Seikaly refused to report within the mandated 48 hours required by NBA rules.
-From there, the trade was called off, and the Jazz took Foster and Morris back.
-Rumors had it that Seikaly was out with a serious foot injury; however, Seikaly insisted the Jazz torpedoed the deal and that he wanted to play for them; however, Seikaly's refusal to report effectively killed the deal.
-After the trade was off, Orlando pivoted and traded Seikaly to the New Jersey Nets, where he would play a total of 18 games over the next 1 1/2 seasons before retiring from the NBA.
-The Jazz won 31 of their final 36 games after the All-Star break, including an 11-game winning streak between February and March, finishing first place in the Midwest Division with a 62–20 record.
-They made their fifteenth consecutive trip to the playoffs.
+At mid-season, the team traded Foster and Chris Morris to the Orlando Magic in exchange for Rony Seikaly.
+However, after Seikaly failed to report within the mandated 48 hours required by NBA rules because of a foot injury, the trade was called off as the Jazz took Foster and Morris back; the Magic then traded Seikaly to the New Jersey Nets.
+The Jazz won 31 of their final 36 games after the All-Star break, including an 11-game winning streak between February and March.
+The team finished in first place in the Midwest Division with a 62–20 record, and earned the first seed in the Western Conference; their record was also tied with the Bulls as the league's best record.
+They also made their fifteenth consecutive trip to the NBA playoffs.